LatentStealth: Unnoticeable and Efficient Adversarial Attacks on Expressive Human Pose and Shape Estimation: Introduction

 \section{Introduction}

-Expressive human pose and shape (EHPS) estimation from monocular images or videos is fundamental to digital human modeling and underpins key applications such as live streaming, virtual reality (VR), and interactive gaming \cite{loper2015smpl, pavlakos2019expressive, zhou2021monocular, zhang2023pymaf, cai2024smpler, hong2022avatarclip, hong2021garment4d}.
-In these scenarios, EHPS systems play a critical role in animating realistic digital avatars capable of dynamically replicating human movements and facial expressions in real time.
+\IEEEPARstart{E}{xpressive} human pose and shape estimation (EHPS) from monocular images or videos is fundamental to digital human modeling and key applications such as live streaming, virtual reality, and interactive gaming \cite{loper2015smpl, pavlakos2019expressive, zhou2021monocular, zhang2023pymaf, cai2024smpler, hong2022avatarclip, hong2021garment4d}.
+In these scenarios, EHPS systems play a critical role in animating realistic digital avatars capable of dynamically replicating human movements and facial expressions in real time, as shown in Fig.~\ref{moti} (a).
 Although recent advancements have significantly enhanced estimation accuracy, the security vulnerabilities of such models remain largely underexplored.
-Growing evidence \cite{wang2021understanding, chen2024towards, schmalfuss2023distracting, zhou2024robustness} indicate that these systems are susceptible to adversarial perturbations; however, existing attack methods against EHPS \cite{li2025unveiling} often depend on access to internal model parameters or gradient information and typically produce visually noticeable artifacts.
-These limitations not only hinder the practical deployment of such attacks but also contribute to the limited attention this issue has received within the research community.
+Growing evidence \cite{wang2021understanding, chen2024towards, schmalfuss2023distracting, zhou2024robustness} indicates that these systems are susceptible to adversarial perturbations.
+Although current attack methods have demonstrated promising effectiveness, their perturbations are typically visible and therefore easily detected, as shown in Fig.~\ref{moti} (b), which has limited attention to this issue within the research community.
+However, if attacks are conducted in an imperceptible manner, they may undermine public safety.
+For instance, in digital human live streaming, such attacks could cause an avatar’s head to appear severed or clothing to fall off, leading to severe incidents involving horror or pornography.
+Therefore, raising awareness of this problem within both the research community and broader society is urgent.